Football in Brazil

-Football is the most popular sport in Brazil and a prominent part of the country’s national identity.
+Football is the most popular sport in Brazil and a prominent part of the country's national identity.
+Over 68% of the Brazilians are considered football fans.
 The Brazil national football team has won the FIFA World Cup five times, the most of any team, in 1958, 1962, 1970, 1994 and 2002.
 Brazil and Germany are the only teams to succeed in qualifying for all the World Cups for which they entered the qualifiers; Brazil is the only team to participate in every World Cup competition ever held.
 Brazil has also won an Olympic gold medal, at the 2016 Summer Olympics held in Rio de Janeiro and at the 2020 Summer Olympics in Tokyo.
+Brazil hosted the 1950 and 2014 FIFA World Cup.
+It also hosted the inaugural 2000 FIFA Club World Cup.